iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

 You can then follow the normal workflow to buy a computation as described in the `doc for the normal workflow <https://docs.iex.ec/requester.html>`_

-At this point you may use either the SDK or the web interface available at market.iex.ec.
+At this point you may use either the SDK or the web interface available at `market.iex.ec <https://market.iex.ec>`_.

 **Option A: using the SDK**